Star Trek: The Role Playing Game

 Star Trek: The Role Playing Game is a role-playing game set in the fictional Star Trek universe published by FASA Corporation from 1982 to 1989.

 History

-Jordan Weisman of FASA sought out one of the biggest licenses in the space adventure genre – Star Trek – and received it in 1982.
-Weisman and L. Ross Babcock III looked out-of-house for a Star Trek design team.
-Over the next several months FASA rejected four different designs for the game, largely because they all focused too much on combat, which did not fit with Gene Rodenberry's vision of a more utopian future; the fifth design team, a freelance group that called themselves Fantasimulations Association, was finally able to provide a workable design, and this team consisted of Guy McLimore Jr., Greg Poehlein, and David F. Tepool.
+Jordan Weisman of FASA wanted to get one of the biggest space adventure licenses and acquired the Star Trek license in 1982.
+Weisman and L. Ross Babcock III looked outside FASA to build a Star Trek design team, but FASA rejected four different game designs over several months that focused too heavily on combat rather than the utopian future envisioned by Gene Rodenberry.
+The fifth design team was the freelance group Fantasimulations Association, composed of Guy McLimore Jr., Greg Poehlein, and David F. Tepool, and they created a workable design that FASA approved.

-Star Trek: The Role Playing Game (1983) has a tactical combat system where battles are played out on a square grid.
-The system is based on a FASA board game called Grav-Ball (1982).
+Star Trek: The Role Playing Game (1983) has a tactical combat system in which battles are simulated using a square grid, and is based on the FASA board game Grav-Ball (1982).